HappyCerberus/cpp-coding-interview/manuscript/003_traversal_002_variants.md

 Therefore if we are working with a problem that doesn't have unit cost, we must adjust our approach.

-Consider the following problem: Given a 2D heightmap of size *m\*n*, where negative integers represent impassable terrain and positive integers represent the terrain height, determine the shortest path from *{0,0}* to *{m-1,n-1}* under the following constraints:
+Consider the following problem: Given a 2D heightmap of size *m\*n*, where negative integers represent impassable terrain and positive integers represent the terrain height, determine the shortest path between the two given coordinates under the following constraints:

 - the path cannot cross impassable terrain
 - moving on a level terrain costs two time-units